phpvms/docs/versioned_docs/version-v7.x/guides/basics.md

 ## Subfleets and Aircraft

-A new feature in phpVMS 7 are subfleets.
+A new feature in phpvms 7 are subfleets.
 Subfleets can be thought of as aircraft-groups.
 Airlines often group aircraft by equipment types; as a real-world example, British Airways has a subfleet for their 767-336ER Rolls-Royce RB211-524H aircraft, of which there are 7, and the aircraft in this